abnerrjo/BlogSourceCode/source/_posts/2017-01-28-eyeball-tracking-for-mouse-control-in-opencv.markdown

 }
 ```

-Finally, let's draw the eyeball and test it!
+Finally, let's draw the iris location and test it!

 ``` c++ eye_detector.cpp
 void detectEyes(...)